Johnny850807/Chiness-Chess-In-Java/README.md

 # Chiness-Chess-In-Java
-How to develop a Chiness Chess Game in ONE DAY in JAVA JFrame ?
+How to develop a Chiness Chess Game in ONE DAY in JAVA Swing ?

 The project shows an answer.